How to Teach ESL Vocabulary

 During these sessions, students are encouraged to ask questions about things that interest them or help them to communicate in school or at work.
 Be sure to stay away from taboo topics as well as topics that are too personal.

 These lessons are usually short and can be complemented with role-playing or ESL games that encourage students to put their new vocabulary to immediate use.
-And always be sure to ask the appropriate questions that promote verbal repetition.
+Always be sure to ask the appropriate questions that promote verbal repetition.

 Use antonyms and synonyms to teach and review ESL vocabulary